eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 # Implementation
 The resolution of the equation is done with two main steps, the reading phase, and the solving phase.
 ## Reader
-Classes used to read the csv are in the Project/ReadData folder, the main class is **ReaderData**.
-The role of this object is to read each row of the csv file to create **Data** structures (see data.h) which contain parameters of the numerical methods input by the user.
+Classes used to read the csv are in the Project/ReadData folder, the main class is ReaderData.
+The role of this object is to read each row of the csv file to create Data structures (see data.h) which contain parameters of the numerical methods input by the user.
 The interesting aspects of the implementation concern the reading of functions (the equation and its derivative column 2 and 3 of the csvfile).
-The **AbstractInterpreterFunction** is a common interface which contain a pure virtual method _createExecutableFunction_.
+The AbstractInterpreterFunction is a common interface which contain a pure virtual method createExecutableFunction.
 There are two way inputting the desire functions, from its mathematical expression or with C++ code in an external file.
-Each have a class which inherit from **AbstractInterpreterFunction** and the _createExecutbaleFunction_ method return an **AbstractNode** object (explain later) which is the executable function
+Each have a class which inherit from AbstractInterpreterFunction and the createExecutbaleFunction method return an AbstractNode object (explain later) which is the executable function
 ### From mathematical expression
 Classes used to interpret function from expression are in the folder Project/ReadData/Parser.
 The following diagram explain the process passing from an expression to an executable function for the mathematic expression “x+3x^2*5”.